Thoracic Aortic Dissection

 Page cardiothoracic surgeon

 For patients in whom you are strongly considering a diagnosis of thoracic aortic dissection, several actions should be pursued.
 As for all patients presenting to the emergency department, formation of a general impression of a patient’s status (i.e., “sick or not sick”) upon entering the room is followed by a rapid assessment and immediate management of the patient’s airway and breathing.
 Ill-appearing patients should elicit concern and prompt you to summon additional resources to perform interventions while you simultaneously proceed with your assessment.
 Establishment of two large-bore (i.e., 18-gauge or larger) intravenous lines, as well as placement of cardiac and respiratory monitoring equipment, should be pursued at once.
-Defibrillation capability should be close at hand, though its likely benefit (in patients once they have arrested) may be limited.
+Defibrillation capability should be close at hand, though its likely benefit may be limited (for patients who have arrested due to a complication of aortic dissection).

 Following establishment of acceptable airway and breathing conditions, attention should be aimed at a thorough assessment of the patient’s circulation.
 Patients exhibiting hypotension and shock in whom you highly suspect thoracic aortic dissection should be administered uncrossmatched blood in the absence of contraindications.
 The presence and strength of pulses in all four extremities should be determined, and this should be accompanied by measurement of bilateral upper extremity blood pressures with increased concern for thoracic aortic dissection when a systolic BP differential of greater than 20 mmHg between arms is obtained.